Nikko Tochigi, Japan Travel Guide

 Nikko Manju (steamed buns), yokan (jellied bean paste), or castella cakes.

-Wooden carvings (replicas composed Of three Wise Monkeys/Sleeping Cat) and local sake from Tochigi Prefecture.
+Wooden carvings (replicas composed Consisting of three Wise Monkeys/Sleeping Cat) and local sake from Tochigi Prefecture.

 Major post offices arrange international shipping for big buys or souvenirs.
 Inquire about services.

-Awareness of customs regulations for your home country regarding food items, alcohol, and souvenirs helps avoid issues upon re-entry.
+Awareness of what you can bring back home regarding food products, alcohol, and souvenirs helps avoid issues upon re-entry.